Joe Talbot (singer): Music career

 Talbot has released five studio albums and many EPs and singles with Idles.
-His music has been described as punk rock, and post-punk, especially due to its passionate nature and political lyrics, which have criticized right-wing news networks such as Fox News and The Sun, (during the Joy tour, Talbot was known to shout "Don't read The Sun, it'll give you cancer" at shows before the closing song, Rottweiler) and outlined social issues such as depression, white privilege, and toxic masculinity.
+His music has been described as punk rock, and post-punk, especially due to its passionate nature and political lyrics, which have criticized right-wing news networks such as Fox News and The Sun, (during the Joy tour, Talbot shouted "Don't read The Sun, it'll give you cancer" at shows before the closing song, "Rottweiler") and outlined social issues such as depression, white privilege, and toxic masculinity.
 However, Talbot has rejected all of these genre labels.
 In 2017, he was quoted saying: "We're not a post-punk band.
 I guess we have that motorik, engine-like drive in the rhythm section that some post-punk bands have but we have plenty of songs that aren't like that at all."
 At a 2018 concert in Manchester, he said: "for the last time, we're not a fucking punk band".